-The soil disturbance for the proposed work is limited to the total land disturbance acreage listed for each design package.
-Based on a review of the USDA Soil Survey of Washington County, New York, the original soils on the project site are listed and described in Appendix B for USDA Soils Maps.
+The soil disturbance for the proposed work is limited to the total land disturbance acreage listed for each construction land segment.
+Based on a review of the USDA Soil Survey of Saratoga and Washington Counties, New York, the original soils on the project site are listed and described in Appendix B for USDA Soils Maps.
 A summary of the soil composition is shown in Table 5.